What is stoozing? How to make free money from credit cards

 Stoozing vs cashback credit card

-The chart below summaries whether stoozing or using a cashback credit would make more money based upon the current best savings account rates (4%), the best 0% purchase credit card offer (25 month interest free) and the best cashback credit card offer (0.5% cashback on the first £10,000 spent a year and then 1% thereafter).
+The chart below summaries whether stoozing or using a cashback credit would make more money based upon a savings account paying 4% interest, a 0% purchase credit card offering 25 months interest free and a cashback credit card offering 0.5% cashback on the first £10,000 spent a year and then 1% thereafter.
 Neither credit card has an annual fee.

 Where a number is coloured green that means that using a cashback credit card gives the highest reward.
 Where a number is coloured red that means that stoozing gives the highest reward.
 As you can see stoozing only really works successfully if you secure a credit card limit of £5,000 or more on the 0% purchase credit card you are offered.